edgelesssys/contrast/docs/docs/examples/vault.md

 Further, the deployment YAML is also configured with the Contrast [service mesh](../components/service-mesh.md).
-The configured service mesh proxy provides transparent protection for the communication between the MySQL server and client.
+The configured service mesh proxy provides transparent protection for the communication between the Vault server and client.
 :::

 ### Deploy the Coordinator